developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Specifies the Decode LED Notification Mode on the host device and remote scanner.
 This Barcode Property is only applicable for external scanner.
-It supports on Android with EMDK version 6.3 and above.
+It supports on Android with EMDK version 6.3 and later.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):